PLAY ´n Go Slots

 Why so many Egyptian games?
 Well, I´m not sure, other than it´s a pretty rich seam for games developers and always has been (probably since Cleopatra, that famous IGT slot).
 Our favourite?
 Probably Ankh of Anubis but it´s a tough call.

 Maybe the weather in Växjö in Sweden, where PLAY ´n GO are based, has something to do with it?
 Let´s face it, if you were dreaming up games in the dark on a December night in Sweden, you would probably drift off to the sun, sand and pyramids of the Nile.
+ELK Slots are also developed here, and they are pretty bright and tend to be based in places like Mexico and Seville.

 And I have done some time at the Luxor in Las Vegas: I love an Egyptian game.